Veteran Benefits

 Chapter 33 - Post 9/11 GI Bill™

-For individuals who served on active duty on or after September 11, 2001.
-If you are deemed eligible by the VA for the yellow ribbon program and approved at 100%, Capital will then match up to $6,000 of benefits provided by the Yellow Ribbon Program per academic year.
-Students receiving this benefit are not eligible for any other institutional aid.
-See the VA website for more information on the Yellow Ribbon Program.
-Learn more at the VA website.
+For individuals who are deemed eligible by the VA for the Yellow Ribbon program and approved at 100%, Capital University will match up to $6,000 of benefits provided by the VA Yellow Ribbon program per academic year.
+The total from Capital University match and the VA Yellow Ribbon program could reach up to $12,000 in total.
+Students receiving Capital University’s match are not eligible for any other institutional aid.
+Learn more at the VA website for more information on the Yellow Ribbon Program.
+Please note, to access the Yellow Ribbon funds, individuals must first exhaust the Chapter 33 funding amount as defined in the rates link found in the first paragraph.

 Chapter 35 -Survivors' and Dependents' Educational Assistance